 If you have recently applied for a new card:

-If you have already applied for a new card, this means your application has nearly finished being processed and your new card will be with you soon.
-If your card is active, and you have not already applied for a new card, please contact us using the details below as there may be an issue with your card.
+If you have recently applied for a new card within the last two weeks, this means your application is being processed and your new card will be with you soon.

 Uh oh!
 Something went wrong, or we are busy